By Joseph Temple

 6. Founded in 1873, the Monticello Wine Company would become the largest winery in the South.
 At both the 1878 and 1889 Paris Expositions, its wines were the only American entries to receive awards.

 7. Unfortunately, statewide prohibition in 1916 would have a devastating impact on Virginia’s wine industry.
-It was very slow to recover and by 1960, there wasn’t a single winery in the entire state.
+It was very slow to recover and up until 1960, there wasn’t a single winery in the entire state.

 8. A key figure in Virginia’s wine history is Gianni Zonin, the boss of one of Italy’s biggest family owned wine companies.
 In the mid 1970s, he purchased Barboursville Vineyards and was able to produce 300 bottles of Cabernet Sauvignon in 1978, proving that European rootstocks could be successfully planted in the state.